$t$-Structures on stable derivators and Grothendieck hearts: Introduction

 {\bf Acknowledgement.} It is a pleasure for us to thank Fritz H\"ormann and Moritz Groth for helpful discussions and suggestions.
-We are also grateful to Rosie Laking and Gustavo Jasso for pointing out some analogies with results of Jacob Lurie in the setting of $\infty$-categories.
+We are also grateful to Rosie Laking and Gustavo Jasso for pointing out some analogies with results of Jacob Lurie in the $\infty$-categorical setting, and to Mikhail Bondarko for telling us about his results in \cite{bondarko}.
+Finally, we are indebted to an anonymous referee whose numerous remarks and suggestions have helped to greatly improve the exposition and clarity of our results.